It Is Christmas Eve, and Christians Are Being Murdered

 This Methodist church in Quetta, Pakistan, was attacked last week.
 Now armed guards are stationed on the roof; note the sandbags, too.

-For some reasons, hardly any American Christians are concerned about the fate of their fellow Christians around the world.
+For some reason, hardly any American Christians are concerned about the fate of their fellow Christians around the world.